Separations in query complexity using cheat sheets: Acknowledgements

 \section{Acknowledgements}

 We thank Ansis Rosmanis for comments on \app{ksum} and Mark Bun for discussions on approximate degree lower bounds.
-We also thank Hardik Bansal for spotting an error in an earlier version of the proof of \thm{Rcomposition}.
+We thank Hardik Bansal for spotting an error in an earlier version of the proof of \thm{Rcomposition}.
+We also thank Iordanis Kerenidis, Fr\'ed\'eric Magniez, and Ashwin Nayak for catching a bug in an earlier version of the proof of \lem{Rlowerbound}.

 This work was partially funded by the ARO grant Contract Number W911NF-12-1-0486, as well as by an Alan T.\ Waterman Award from the National Science Foundation, under grant no.\ 1249349.
 This preprint is MIT-CTP \#4730.